-7. Reasons for recommended option:
+1.7 Reasons for recommended option:

-The Board are recommended to agree option a).
-The continuation of the Better Care Fund presents a major opportunity to take forward the principles of the Health and Wellbeing Strategy.
+The continuation of the Better Care Fund presents an opportunity to take forward the principles of the Health and Wellbeing Strategy.
 Delay in agreeing a plan for use of the Fund may lead to delay in the release of funds by NHS England.